xtyangpsp/SeisConvert.jl/README.md

 ## Installation

-Then from the Julia command prompt:
+From the Julia command prompt:

 1. Press ] to enter pkg.
 2. Type or copy: `add https://github.com/xtyangpsp/SeisConvert.jl`